 The dolphins at the facility I visited were cared for as well as (or better than) most domesticated horses and were not captured-in-the-wild animals.
 These dolphins do not know how to care for themselves adequately in the wild; they are as domesticated as my horses.
 And much the same as horses, they seemed to enjoy the stimulation of interaction with their human companions.

 We could have the same conversation about dogs and cats.
 Humankind has domesticated them for our own enjoyment.
 Is that unethical?
-Only a tiny majority would answer yes.
+Only a tiny minority would answer yes.

 The key for dolphins is finding a balance.